Philipp Franz von Siebold: Studies of Japanese fauna and flora

 His main interest, however, focused on the study of Japanese fauna and flora.
 He collected as much material as he could.
-Starting a small botanical garden behind his home (there was not much room on the small island) Siebold amassed over 1,000 native plants.
+Starting a small botanical garden behind his home (there was not much room on the small island) Von Siebold amassed over 1,000 native plants.
 In a specially built glasshouse he cultivated the Japanese plants to endure the Dutch climate.
 Local Japanese artists like Kawahara Keiga drew and painted images of these plants, creating botanical illustrations but also images of the daily life in Japan, which complemented his ethnographic collection.
 He hired Japanese hunters to track rare animals and collect specimens.
 Many specimens were collected with the help of his Japanese collaborators Keisuke Ito (1803–1901), Mizutani Sugeroku (1779–1833), Ōkochi Zonshin (1796–1882) and Katsuragawa Hoken (1797–1844), a physician to the shōgun.
-As well, Siebold's assistant and later successor, Heinrich Bürger (1806–1858), proved to be indispensable in carrying on Siebold's work in Japan.
+As well, von Siebold's assistant and later successor, Heinrich Bürger (1806–1858), proved to be indispensable in carrying on Von Siebold's work in Japan.

-Siebold first introduced to Europe such familiar garden-plants as the Hosta and the Hydrangea otaksa.
+Von Siebold first introduced to Europe such familiar garden-plants as the Hosta and the Hydrangea otaksa.
 Unknown to the Japanese, he was also able to smuggle out germinative seeds of tea plants to the botanical garden Buitenzorg in Batavia.
 Through this single act, he started the tea culture in Java, a Dutch colony at the time.
 Until then Japan had strictly guarded the trade in tea plants.
 Remarkably, in 1833, Java already could boast a half million tea plants.

 He also introduced Japanese knotweed (Reynoutria japonica, syn.
 Fallopia japonica), which has become a highly invasive weed in Europe and North America.
-All derive from a single female plant collected by Siebold.
+All derive from a single female plant collected by von Siebold.

-During his stay at Dejima, Siebold sent three shipments with an unknown number of herbarium specimens to Leiden, Ghent, Brussels and Antwerp.
+During his stay at Dejima, von Siebold sent three shipments with an unknown number of herbarium specimens to Leiden, Ghent, Brussels and Antwerp.
 The shipment to Leiden contained the first specimens of the Japanese giant salamander (Andrias japonicus) to be sent to Europe.

 In 1825 the government of the Dutch-Indies provided him with two assistants: apothecary and mineralogist Heinrich Bürger (his later successor) and the painter Carl Hubert de Villeneuve.
-Each would prove to be useful to Siebold's efforts that ranged from ethnographical to botanical to horticultural, when attempting to document the exotic Eastern Japanese experience.
+Each would prove to be useful to Von Siebold's efforts that ranged from ethnographical to botanical to horticultural, when attempting to document the exotic Eastern Japanese experience.
 De Villeneuve taught Kawahara the techniques of Western painting.

-Reportedly, Siebold was not the easiest man to deal with.
+Reportedly, von Siebold was not the easiest man to deal with.
 He was in continuous conflict with his Dutch superiors who felt he was arrogant.
 This threat of conflict resulted in his recall in July 1827 back to Batavia.
 But the ship, the Cornelis Houtman, sent to carry him back to Batavia, was thrown ashore by a typhoon in Nagasaki bay.
-The same storm badly damaged Dejima and destroyed Siebold's botanical garden.
+The same storm badly damaged Dejima and destroyed Von Siebold's botanical garden.
 Repaired, the Cornelis Houtman was refloated.
-It left for Batavia with 89 crates of Siebold's salvaged botanical collection, but Siebold himself remained behind in Dejima.
+It left for Batavia with 89 crates of von Siebold's salvaged botanical collection, but von Siebold himself remained behind in Dejima.